About Stacey & The Lady Grace

 Hi I am Stacey Belbin

 My dad was a commercial fisherman and from the age of 2 weeks old I was brought up on the water.
 Ever since I can remember I have been helping dad clean and mend nets and catch fish.
 When I left school I had straight A grades and went to work for a Bank, I studied my CEMAP exams and became their mortgage advisor and assistant manager.
 My life was all about my career until I met my husband, then I realised life is for living and not for working all the time.

 I met Scott when I was 18, his dad had brought him up in the angling world and mine had brought me up in the netting world.
 Our first date, Scott took me angling and since that date, dad lost his crew and Scott and I decided to buy our own boat, Galloper, to take people angling at weekends.
-We both had our day jobs, Scott as a carpenter and me in the bank, but we used to spend weekends running the fishing trips.
+We both had our day jobs, Scott as a carpenter and I in the bank, but we used to spend weekends running the fishing trips together.

 As the business grew I decided it was time for me to get my own toy to play with.
 In March 2011 we bought Lady Grace, it took until the end of August to get her ship shape for passengers and then I ran her at weekends and continued my weekday office job.
 In 2012 I then worked Lady Grace during the May and October half terms and the full 6 weeks school holidays.
 After a heart related health scare, in January 2013, I made the decision to give up my day job from the April and run Lady Grace 7 days a week 364 days a year.
 Life is for living, no looking back, no regrets, I live every day like it is my last.